-- 1. Go to the /response directory. - 2.
+- 1. Go to the /response directory present in the Oracle SES 11.1.2.2 software distribution. - 2.
 Copy the upgrade.rsp file to your system hard drive.
 For example:

 '''

 cp upgrade.rsp /private/ses/response/upgrade.rsp

 '''

 3. Using any text editor, replace each variable in the response file with the value specific to your system.
 The variables are clearly marked with the text <Value Required>.
 Each variable has an associated comment that identifies the variable type.
 For example: